OvRcode/ovrride/wp-content/plugins/botdetect-wp-captcha-free/readme.txt

 == Changelog ==

+= 3.0.0.0 =
+* UPDATE: Captchas are generated with the newest BotDetect PHP Captcha library (v3.0.0)
+* UPDATE: Plugin uses jQuery version that ships with WordPress
+* UPDATE: Upgrade procedure is improved

 = 3.0.Beta3.5 =
 * BUGFIX: Fixed breaking of WP4.0 procedure for getting a plugin list from a WordPress.org website (and making installing new plugins on WP4.0 impossible)

 = 3.0.Beta3.4 =
 * NEW: BotDetect Captcha WP Plugin is dependent of and packaged with the BotDetect PHP CAPTCHA library
 * NEW: BotDetect Captcha WP Plugin is updated from captcha.com website
 * UPDATE: If there are issues with persisting data in PHP Session, login form Captcha is initially disabled